Suzhou65/CloudFlare-Dynamic-DNS/README.md

 - ```auth_key``` is the 40 characters API Token has ```Bearer``` header.
 - ```auth_mail``` is the email address associated with your account
 - ```zone ID``` is the 36 characters ID associated the domain you want to control.

+If you fill in with correct configure store at ```config.json```, it will skip initialization step when first time running.
 ### Request or update DNS record
 DNS record ID is necessary, Configure store at ```config.json```.
 ```json